Welcome to Algonquin Park!

 Algonquin Park is both my office and my playground.
 I love to introduce my guests to the beauty of this region, help them develop their photography skills, and guide them to some hidden gems and fan favourites that will keep them coming back season after season.

 I believe that life is more fun when we share it.
 And I understand that a thriving community is a diverse community.
-That means we all have different income levels.
-It means we have unique ways of learning.
+That means we all have different income levels, interests, and unique ways of learning.
 Some have commitments that limit their free time, and others have physical challenges that may limit their ability to participate fully.
 This series is designed to be inclusive and accessible, while keeping in mind that not all adventures will be suitable for everyone.

 To learn more about me, please visit my About page.